WE’RE THE SAILING MAGAZINE FOR THE REST OF US. WE’RE HONORED YOU’RE CONSIDERING WRITING FOR US.

 ACCEPTANCE (OR NOT)

 We ask that you submit articles on speculation.
 Competition for space in Good Old Boatmagazine is brisk.
 Our responsibility to our readers requires that we try to get the best and most appropriate material.
 Do not be discouraged if your submission is not accepted.
 A piece that is not accepted by one publication could easily be just what another publication is looking for.
-Send articles and photos to Michael Robertson, editor.
+Send articles and photos to Andy Cross, editor.

 While we appreciate humor in any article, fluffy technical articles that do not thoroughly cover the topic are not appropriate for our audience.
 We give writers of technical stories enough space to be thorough, even up to 5,000 words.
 Technical articles should contain enough information (including all relevant contacts and resources) that our reader is ready to embark on a similar project.
 Our reader should know whether he would like to do this work and is capable of doing it.